Skip to Content

 The Commission previously participated in studies related to establishing a commuter rail line in the Kenosha-Racine-Milwaukee (KRM) corridor, which is recommended in VISION 2050 as part of a larger commuter rail network.
 More information on those studies can be found in the archived website for the KRM Commuter Link project.

-The current MARK Rail effort is building on all the previous, detailed study and analysis to bring commuter rail to this corridor.
+The current MARK Rail effort is building on all the previous, detailed study and analysis to bring passenger rail to this corridor.
 It differs in important ways to reflect changes since the previous studies were completed, and is exploring different service designs, station locations, organizational structures, and funding mechanisms.

 Study Guidance and Input

-Commission Role in the Study
+Regional Planning Commission Role in the Study